dataluscorp/browser/toolkit/components/search/docs/DefaultSearchEngines.rst

   provided engines.
 * The user installs an add-on which supplies a different engine and the user allows the different engine to be set as default.
-* The user or Firefox (e.g. via blocklist) causes the default engine to be removed.
+* The user or Datalus (e.g. via blocklist) causes the default engine to be removed.

 Add-ons and Prompting for Default
 ---------------------------------